The Tarot of Jacques Vieville Death Card.

 The Hanged Man signifies when time stands still, a time for rest and reflection before moving on.

 Go to Jail, go directly to Jail.

-Many years ago with the Hanged Man linked to the Ten of Swords and the Justice Card I saw a man in prison
+Many years ago with the Hanged Man linked to the Ten of Swords and the Justice Card in a reversed position, I saw a man in jail

-and the female I was reading for told me after the reading had finished that her boyfriend was in fact serving a sentence in prison.
+and the female I was reading for told me after the reading had finished that her boyfriend was in fact serving a two year prison sentence.

 I found in a legal reading (UK Law) the King of Swords represented a magistrate, and the Emperor represented a Judge.